 Successfully represented Mayor Keisha Lance Bottoms and the City Council of the City of Atlanta in the lawsuit Governor Kemp brought in an effort to invalidate the Mask Order implemented by Mayor Bottoms.
 Successfully defended a $250 million food and beverage concessions contract award through an administrative protest, an administrative appeal, and multiple rounds of litigation.

 Successfully represented Athens-Clarke County in defending a lawsuit against Athens-Clarke County’s COVID-related ordinances requiring masks in public spaces and reducing bars’ operating hours to make last call earlier.

 Lead a trial team who helped the City of Brookhaven secure a unanimous ruling from a state-appointed arbitration panel.
-The ruling gives Brookhaven the right to move forward unimpeded with a 27+ acre annexation at the intersection of North Druid Hills and Briarcliff, thereby facilitating a major planned mixed-use development on a portion of the site by the Related Group.
+The ruling gives Brookhaven the right to move forward unimpeded with a 27+ acre annexation at the intersection of North Druid Hills and Briarcliff, thereby facilitating a major planned mixed-use development.

 Won an extraordinary motion for a new trial on behalf of a bank seeking to enforce a guaranty.

 Successfully represented commercial landlord in multi-day arbitration against tenant-in-possession regarding lease performance, including receiving attorneys’ fees.

 Successfully represented both employers and former employees in employment covenant litigation, including enforcement and invalidation of non-competes and non-solicitation covenants.

 Secured a confidential settlement representing TASER International, Inc. and 40 of its largest shareholders in a lawsuit against 8 Wall Street firms alleging RICO and securities violations arising out of the sale of securities.